mdn/content/files/en-us/learn/javascript/client-side_web_apis/drawing_graphics/index.md

 Now let's create our own simple animation — we'll get a character from a certain rather awesome retro computer game to walk across the screen.

-1. Make another fresh copy of our canvas template ([1_canvas_template.html](https://github.com/mdn/learning-area/blob/master/javascript/apis/drawing-graphics/getting-started/1_canvas_template.html)) and open it in your code editor.
-Make a copy of [walk-right.png](https://github.com/mdn/learning-area/blob/master/javascript/apis/drawing-graphics/loops_animation/walk-right.png) in the same directory.
+1. Make another fresh copy of our canvas template ([1_canvas_template](https://github.com/mdn/learning-area/blob/main/javascript/apis/drawing-graphics/getting-started/1_canvas_template)) and open it in your code editor.
 2. At the bottom of the JavaScript, add the following line to once again make the coordinate origin sit in the middle of the canvas:

     ```js